The Confirmation Url Is Invalid or Has Already Been Used Please Signup Again

 Next, let's add a base email template:

 < p >Welcome!
 Thank you for signing up.
-Please follow this link to actuate your business relationship:</ p > < p >< a href = "{{ confirm_url }}" >{{ confirm_url }}</ a ></ p > < br > < p >Cheers!</ p >
+Please follow this link to actuate your business relationship:</ p > < p >< a href = "{{ confirm_url }}" >{{ confirm_url }}</ a ></ p > < br > < p >Cheers!</ p > Save this equally actuate.html in "projection/templates/user".
+This have a single variable called confirm_url, which volition be created in the register() view part.

 Send email

-Allow's create a basic role for sending emails with a little help from Flask-Mail, which is already installed and setup in project/__init__.py
+Allow's create a basic role for sending emails with a little help from Flask-Mail, which is already installed and setup in project/__init__.py.

 Create a file chosen e-mail.py:

-# project/electronic mail.py from flask.ext.mail import Message from project import app , post def send_email ( to , subject , template ): msg = Message ( field of study , recipients = [ to ], html = template , sender = app . config [ 'MAIL_DEFAULT_SENDER' ] ) mail . send ( msg )
+# project/electronic mail.py from flask.ext.mail import Message from project import app , post def send_email ( to , subject , template ): msg = Message ( field of study , recipients = [ to ], html = template , sender = app . config [ 'MAIL_DEFAULT_SENDER' ] ) mail . send ( msg ) Save this in the "project" folder.

 So, we simply need to pass a listing of recipients, a bailiwick, and a template.
 We'll deal with the mail configuration settings in a flake.

-view function in project/user/views.py (once more!)
+Update register() view function in project/user/views.py (once more!)

-@user_blueprint . route ( '/annals' , methods = [ 'Go' , 'Mail' ]) def register (): form = RegisterForm ( request . class ) if grade . validate_on_submit (): user = User ( email = course . e-mail . data , password = form . password . data , confirmed = Faux ) db . session . add together ( user ) db . session . commit () token = generate_confirmation_token ( user . e-mail ) confirm_url = url_for ( 'user.confirm_email' , token = token , _external = True ) html = render_template ( 'user/activate.html' , confirm_url = confirm_url ) bailiwick = "Delight ostend your email" send_email ( user . electronic mail , bailiwick , html ) login_user ( user ) flash ( 'A confirmation email has been sent via electronic mail.' , 'success' ) return redirect ( url_for ( "main.home" )) return render_template ( 'user/register.html' , form = course )
+@user_blueprint . route ( '/annals' , methods = [ 'Go' , 'Mail' ]) def register (): form = RegisterForm ( request . class ) if grade . validate_on_submit (): user = User ( email = course . e-mail . data , password = form . password . data , confirmed = Faux ) db . session . add together ( user ) db . session . commit () token = generate_confirmation_token ( user . e-mail ) confirm_url = url_for ( 'user.confirm_email' , token = token , _external = True ) html = render_template ( 'user/activate.html' , confirm_url = confirm_url ) bailiwick = "Delight ostend your email" send_email ( user . electronic mail , bailiwick , html ) login_user ( user ) flash ( 'A confirmation email has been sent via electronic mail.' , 'success' ) return redirect ( url_for ( "main.home" )) return render_template ( 'user/register.html' , form = course ) Add the post-obit import besides:

-Hither, we are putting everything together.
+from project.email import send_email Hither, we are putting everything together.
 This function basically acts as a controller (either direct or indirectly) for the entire process:

 - Handle initial registration,